 Most visitors to Camogli head straight for the beach.
 Although this is very understandable, there are some attractions you shouldn’t miss.

-A special feature of the entire Ligurian region are the brightly painted house facades.
+A special feature of the entire Ligurian region is the brightly painted house facades.
 Their decorations, known as trompe l’oeil, represent architectural elements such as pedestals, ledges, balconies, flowers, or closed shutters.
 The building’s bright colors, however, once helped the fishermen find their way back to the shore.

 Among Camogli’s landmarks is the Basilica Minore Santa Maria Assunta from the 12th century.
 Overlooking the small harbor and the adjacent beach, it impresses with its double facade in an enchanting Ionian style.